devetek/loadtest-simulator/README.md

 After execute command above you will have port open in `9090`, `9100`, `9093`, `8080`, `3000`, `80`, `4040`.
 So make sure that, the port does not open before this service up.
 And oh, I think you want to know, why we need open too much port.
 It will be amazing to have all of those service, trust me!.

 Remember that, all of the port can be open in `localhost`, for example [Grafana](http://localhost:3000).
-You know all of the basic now, then, we can continue to the next phase, below!.
+With user (admin) and password (foobar) You know all of the basic now, then, we can continue to the next phase, below!.

 ### Running Attacker